-Cooking meat right will always be worth it.
-Meat that’s cooked to the pinnacle of its powers will be juicy, tender, succulent and will have a flavor that makes the care you take worthwhile.
+Smoking meat the right way will always be worth it.
+Meat that’s cooked to the pinnacle of its powers will be juicy and tender meat and will have a flavor that makes the care you take worthwhile.

 Smoking’s a whole other box of tricks.
-Whether you hot smoke or cold smoke, what you do when you add smoke to meat changes not only the flavour and texture of the meat, but the whole profile of the meat.
+Whether you are hot smoke or cold smoke, what you do when you add smoke to meat changes not only the flavor and texture of the meat but the whole profile of the meat.

 If cooking the meat right changes its tone and the notes it brings to your palate, smoking it changes the key entirely, so you’re dealing with a whole other tune on your taste buds.

 The Power Of Smoke

 The best meats to smoke are ultimately the meat you have.
 Honestly, the right smoke can enhance the flavor of any meat you have to hand, but often the best meat for smoking will depend more on geography than cookery.

 In America, the most readily smokable meats include pork, beef, and chicken – and so various cuts of those three types of meat are the most familiar items on any barbecue or cook-out.

 But around the world, other people have been smoking meat for centuries – smoked lamb has been a tradition in countries with a large sheep population like Australia and some Middle Eastern areas, but is becoming more popular in the States.

 Smoked duck is a staple in any Chinatown you care to visit around the world.
 Smoked salmon of course is the choice of the upper crust in society around the world, including the States.